 - Clone the localization repository for your locale and for the version you want to patch:

-Now you can edit the DTD and properties files to make the changes you intend to do.
+- Now that you have the code and your working directory, edit the DTD and properties files to make your necessary changes.

-This will list the differences in a unified patch to stdout.
-You can visually inspect if this is what you intended to do, as a good patch only contains those changes that you intend.
+- Visually inspect your modifications.
+A good patch only contains those changes that you intended to make.
 If it contains more, you'll likely regress something else.

 hg diff browser/chrome/browser/browser.dtd

-- Attach the patch for reference or review in an existing bug or create a new one.
+- Attach the patch to an existing bug for reference or review or create a new one if one doesn't currently exist.

 hg diff > path/to/patchfile